corrode/corrode.github.io/content/blog/defensive-programming/index.md

 Yes, it's slightly more verbose, but what you gain is that the compiler will force you to handle all fields explicitly.
 Now when you add a new field to `Foo`, the compiler will remind you to set it here as well and reflect on which value makes sense.

-## Code Smell: Not Future-Proofing Trait Implementations
+## Code Smell: Fragile Trait Implementations

 Let's say you're building a pizza ordering system and have an order type like this: